 A person or institution borrowing materials is responsible for the care and proper use of the materials including their return in the same condition that they were loaned (except for normal wear) on or before the due date.

 A borrower is expected to use materials in compliance with all laws and regulations, including copyright.

-The borrower card may only be used by the borrower it is issued to.
-The borrower must be present to use his or her library card.
+The borrower card may only be used by the borrower it is issued to, or by a previously designated representative/surrogate.